Kit Wai Chan - Fotolia

 True to its label, image recognition enables machines to see.
 The technology captures and analyzes visual data using a camera, analog-to-digital conversion and digital signal processing.
 Common applications of image recognition include medical imaging and signature identification.

 AI largely impacts enterprise data management strategies and IT infrastructures, and organizations need to take steps to support AI initiatives.
-For example, an AI infrastructure must support frameworks such as TensorFlow, Caffe, Theano and Torch, as well as GPU environments, so as to deliver fast computational power.
+For example, an AI infrastructure must support frameworks such as TensorFlow, Caffe, Theano and Torch, as well as GPU environments, to deliver fast computational power.

 Many AI infrastructure capabilities come from the cloud and infrastructure-as-a-service offerings.
 Service providers must continue to support AI functionality and integrate AI as a key component of their infrastructure and services.